tsedio/tsed/docs/tutorials/templating.md

 ## Usage

 Template feature depending on the engine rendering use by your application.
-Ts.ED provide decorator `@Render` to define a view which will be used by the Endpoint to generate the response.
+Ts.ED provide decorator @@Render@@ to define a view which will be used by the Endpoint to generate the response.

-Here an example of a controller which use the `@Render` decorator:
+Here an example of a controller which use the @@Render@@ decorator:

 <<< @/docs/docs/snippets/controllers/response-templating.ts